ethouris/fmt/doc/tagged.rst

        << b << " "
        << a;

+you surprisingly get "100 200 300 FF".
+What is that extra ``0``?
+It's
-you surprisinly find out that there are weird extra ``0`` following the first three values.
-This is because the width of 2 and filling with ``'0'`` applies to ``" "`` as well, so it has prefixed this with zero.
+because the width of 2 and filling with ``'0'`` applies to ``" "`` as well, so it has prefixed this with zero.
 Not many people had patience to solve this problem this way:

 .. code:: c++